 Mifflintown Created by members of the Juniata Cultural Arts Committee, these murals have been on display near the Mifflintown Plaza since 2007.
-The group's logo is accompanied by two rural scenes created by Barb Ehrenzeller and Tessa Gross.
+The group's logo is accompanied by two rural scenes created by Barb Ehrenzeller Juniata Rive and Tessa Gross.
 Enter the plaza parking lot from Route 35.
 The murals are straight ahead, next to the bank's driveway.

-In 1791, Freedom Forge began operating 500 yards west of this marker.
+Mifflintown In 1791, Freedom Forge began operating 500 yards west of this marker.
 Three years later, Freedom Forge relocated to Burnham, PA and later became known as Standard Steel.
 This monument, designed and fabricated at Standard Steel, honors the bicentennial of Freedom Forge in 1995.
-This is located at Zook's More special interest tours can be found on www.juniatarivervalley.org
+This is located at Zook's Dam, 1.8 miles past the Mifflin Service Mart.